csu-hmc/opty/README.rst

-``opty`` utilizes symbolic descriptions of differential algebraic equations expressed with SymPy_ to form the constraints needed to solve optimal control and parameter identification problems using the direct collocation method and non-linear programming.
+``opty`` utilizes symbolic descriptions of differential algebraic equations expressed with SymPy_ to form the constraints needed to solve optimal control and parameter identification problems using the direct collocation method and non-linear programming (NLP).
 In general, if one can express the continuous first order differential algebraic equations of the system as symbolic expressions ``opty`` will automatically generate a function to efficiently evaluate the dynamical constraints and a function that evaluates the sparse Jacobian of the constraints, which have been optimized for speed and memory consumption.
 The translation of the dynamical system description to the NLP form, primarily the formation of the constraints and the Jacobian of the constraints, manually is a time consuming and error prone process. ``opty`` eliminates both of those issues.

 .. _SymPy: http://www.sympy.org